tac-tics/ploverize/seagull/theory/index.md

 The basis for the outlines should be founded in existing theory in most cases.
 In practice, this means that the outline should be found either in Mirabai Knight's dictionary (main.json in Plover) or else in Aerickt's Lapwing dictionary.
 If it comes from neither of these, an explanation is required for why the outline departs from either.

+The theory shall consist of a core set of English words.
+The final word list will be built from English-as-a-second-language (ESL) vocabulary lists, acting as a proxy for the most important words in the language.
+The theory should be large enough that virtually any new word should fit neatly within the spelling rules with little ambiguity.

 ## Basis

 The author values the tradition in any discipline, even when he is tempted to part with it.
 For this reason, the core vocabulary